Wayne Andrews (historian)

 Wayne Andrews (September 5, 1913 – August 17, 1987) was an American historian and architectural photographer.
 He was the author of numerous books, including Battle for Chicago, and Siegfried`s Curse: The German Journey from Nietzsche to Hesse.

 Early life and education

 Born in Kenilworth, Illinois, Andrews attended the Lawrenceville School in New Jersey before reading for a degree at Harvard University, graduating in 1936.
-He was awarded a PhD from Columbia University in 1956 with a doctoral thesis entitled Architecture, Ambition and Americans.
+He was awarded a PhD in American history from Columbia University in 1956 with a doctoral thesis entitled Architecture, Ambition and Americans.

 Career

-Andrews was Curator of Manuscripts at the New-York Historical Society from 1948 to 1956 and an editor at Charles Scribner's Sons (1956-1963).
+Andrews was Curator of Manuscripts at the New-York Historical Society from 1948 to 1956 and an editor at Charles Scribner's Sons (1956–1963).
 He held the first American art history chair established at an American university as Archives of American Art Professor at Wayne State University, Detroit from 1964 to 1983.
 He was a former president of the New York chapter of the Society of Architectural Historians.